Apple announces new personal AI 'Apple Intelligence,' and partners with OpenAI to bring ChatGPT support to Siri

 Siri is more natural and contextually relevant.

-When you talk to Siri, beautiful lighting wraps around the edges of the screen.
+When you talk to Siri, a beautiful glow surrounds the edges of the screen.

 This effect shows Siri being more deeply integrated into the system experience.

-Siri remembers previous conversations, so you can ask her to continue where you left off.
+Siri remembers your previous conversations, so you can ask it to continue.

 It also adds the option to type to Siri.

-Double tap the bottom of the screen to type.
+Double tap the bottom of the screen to start typing.

 You can freely switch between typing and voice input depending on the situation.